 The Urania included an observatory, auditorium and other lecture rooms, cinema facilities, a photographic studio, and similar.

-All of which might be considered rather mundane were it not for the cultural impact and architectural timing of the new building (1910 fell in the era of Vienna Modernism).
+All of which might be considered rather mundane were it not for the cultural impact and architectural timing of the new building; 1910 fell in the era of Vienna Modernism.

 Progressive architects of the time, however, might have seen the result as a missed opportunity to build something even more radical.

-Fabiani’s handiwork appears elsewhere in the city, for example at the 1900 house at Kohlmarkt 9 with its remarkable bay windows.
+Fabiani’s handiwork also appears elsewhere in the city, for example at the 1900 house at Kohlmarkt 9 with its remarkable bay windows.
 Or the plinth and reliefs for the Gutenberg monument on Lugeck square.

-The Urania towers over the confluence of the Danube Canal and the River Wien.
+One explanation for this affection is the significance of the position on the city map.
+The Urania towers over the confluence of the Donaukanal and the River Wien.
 It also marks the edge of the old town as you drive east in the direction of the airport.

-Culturally, the Urania left an indelible mark on the psyche of the Viennese by introducing them to the wonders of modern science as part of a variety of educational activities (these were pre-Internet and TV days).
+Culturally, the Urania also left an indelible mark on the psyche of the Viennese by introducing them to the wonders of modern science as part of a variety of educational activities (these were pre-Internet and TV days).

 For example, the Urania put on the first public performance of film with sound in Austria on June 8th, 1928: a sensation greeted by wild applause.
-One newspaper wrote the next day (my translation):

 The sounds of an overture reached us from the screen.
 We looked instinctively for the orchestra.
 But the orchestra is the film.